-Supreme Court of the Roman Empire: Constantine's Bishops
+The Supreme 'Courts' of the Roman Empire: Constantine’s Judicial Role for the Bishops

 Suggested Citation: Suggested Citation